China stocks tepid as COVID, geopolitical tensions weigh | Business

 China stocks tepid as COVID, geopolitical tensions weigh

-China stocks flitted in tight range on Monday, with the energy sector being partially countered by losses in consumer shares, as domestic COVID-19 outbreaks and tensions with the United States kept market sentiment fragile.
+China stocks flitted in a tight range on Monday, with the energy sector being partially countered by losses in consumer shares, as domestic COVID-19 outbreaks and tensions with the United States kept market sentiment fragile.
+The blue-chip CSI300 index fell 0.2% to 4,148.07, while the Shanghai Composite Index gained 0.3% to 3,236.93 points.

-China stocks flitted in tight range on Monday, with the energy sector being partially countered by losses in consumer shares, as domestic COVID-19 outbreaks and tensions with the United States kept market sentiment fragile. ** The CSI300 index fell 0.2% to 4,148.74 points at the end of the morning session, while the Shanghai Composite Index gained 0.2% to 3,233.07 points.
+China stocks flitted in a tight range on Monday, with the energy sector being partially countered by losses in consumer shares, as domestic COVID-19 outbreaks and tensions with the United States kept market sentiment fragile.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)